Skip to content

 What is an audit trail?

-• the action;
+• the action performed;

-• details of the action.
+• the details the action.

 Check, approve and create an audit trail